Section 4188. Traffic Control Devices

 1. Cellular service provider shall have data coverage within project limits.
 Contractor shall be responsible for integrating cellular modem with the PDMS.

-3. Cellular modem shall be capable of obtaining its location by GPS.
-Current location from GPS coordinates shall be stored in cellular modem’s memory for retrieval by ITS control software.
-Modem shall have firewall security protections that limit who and what can communicate to it.
+2. Cellular modem shall be capable of obtaining its location by GPS.
+Current location from GPS coordinates shall be stored in cellular modem’s memory for retrieval by NTCIP software.
+Modem shall have firewall security protections that only allow communications from specified IP addresses.
+Cellular modem shall not use default usernames or passwords.

 4. Typical monthly data usage by Contracting Authority is 5 Mb when PDMS is in good working condition.
 Additional data usage is possible if PDMS requires remote troubleshooting or maintenance.